 The irony is that the exemption applies to the equity, over and above any loans secured by the vehicle.
 A judgment debtor driving a BMW with a big loan may be more secure in his ability to get to work than the restaurant worker driving a paid-for clunker.

-We scored better on protection of the family home, household goods, and funds on deposit.
-But overall, we’re just in the middle of the pack in terms of debtor protections.
+We scored better on protection of the family home in light of the increased homestead exemption, household goods, and funds on deposit.

 Self enforcing exemptions lauded